MystenLabs/walrus-docs/docs/walrus-sites/portal.md

 There are two main configurations for the portal: The `constants.ts` file and the environment variables.

-Regarding the `constants.ts` file, you can find it in the `portal/common/lib` directory.
-This file contains the most important configuration parameters for the portal, and most of the time, you will not have to change them.
+You can find the `constants.ts` file in the `portal/common/lib` directory.
+It holds key configuration parameters for the portal.
+Typically, you won't need to modify these, but if you do, here are the explanations for each parameter:

-The most important configuration parameters for the portal are in `portal/common/lib/constants.ts`:

 - `NETWORK`: The Sui network to be used for fetching the Walrus Sites objects.
 Currently, we use Sui `testnet`.